ramkumarrani/rr_genai_projects/README.md

 This repository consists of following projects:

-1. RAG: Retrieval Augmented Generation.
-This folder consists of following notebook files:
+<b>1.
+RAG: Retrieval Augmented Generation.
+This folder consists of following notebook files:</b>

    * rag_main.ipynb: Main RAG notebook.
 This file consists consists of: